-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A1)

 (1) Recommended actions for the affected area: in-building relocation.

 If a credible chemical threat has occurred outside the building (e.g. outside the building main entrance), the openings of the building or the place near the main entrance (e.g. the lobby) which have higher risk for being exposed to the threat should be treated as affected areas.